Ronald Akers

-Ronald Louis Akers (born January 7, 1939 in New Albany, Indiana) is an American criminologist and professor emeritus of criminology and law at the University of Florida's College of Liberal Arts and Sciences.
+Ronald Louis Akers (January 7, 1939 – October 19, 2024) was an American criminologist and professor emeritus of criminology and law at the University of Florida's College of Liberal Arts and Sciences.

 Career

-Akers taught sociology at the University of Washington from 1965–72, criminology at Florida State University from 1972–4, and sociology at the University of Iowa from 1974–80.
+Akers taught sociology at the University of Washington from 1965 to 1972, criminology at Florida State University from 1972 to 1974, and sociology at the University of Iowa from 1974 to 1980.
 He chaired the department of sociology at the University of Iowa from 1978 to 1980, when he became a professor at the University of Florida.
 From 1980 to 1985, he chaired the department of sociology at the University of Florida, and in 1994, he became the director of the Center for Studies in Criminology and Law there.

 Awards and positions

 In 1979, Akers served as president of the American Society of Criminology, and he received its Edwin H. Sutherland Award in 1988.

+Besides his academic career, Akers was a Deacon in the Baptist Church and a bluegrass musician.
+He died on October 19, 2024, at the age of 85 in his home in Florida.